"THROUGH THE EYES OF A GHOST"

 An Introduction

 I felt as if I had proved I could paint to such a technical standard when required now, but realised with an absolute immediacy that it wasn’t really for me.
 It was now boring.
 Tedious.
 Became an absolute chore.
-Like putting out the bins when it was raining or going across to the shop to buy milk with scraps of silver and bronze coins.
+Like putting out the bins when it was raining or washing up other people's dishes in order to cook a meal in a houseshare full of lazy bastards.
+Mired.
 I wanted to unleash the shackles that sometimes only an abstract artist could fully enjoy, total expulsion and control.
 I wanted to get back to that frenetic and at once careful, thoughtful and aggressive style of abstract painting.
 The fresh canvases I made from this realisation, on old stretchers, was more of a personal psychological dumping ground for me.
 A venture borne of frustration.
 Something for me to work on, quiet, private and a passaged means to rekindle what I loved about fine art in the first place.

-It also told me, I was now middle aged and I had nowhere near enough time or patience to silently pursue the heavily themed sociological, theological and philosophical themes I was wrestling with and ultimately getting tired of.
+It also told me, I was now middle aged and I had nowhere near enough time or patience to silently pursue the heavy themes I was wrestling with and ultimately getting tired of.
 The not so far off encroachments of old age does certain things to a person, it realigns things of importance and adds a sense of urgency to the proceedings.
 This was something I was grateful for, and allowed me to free myself up.
 So I saw my circumstances as being rewarding instead.
 I often times think that one has to undergo hardships and the grind of life/work/responsibilities to fully appreciate the free times made available.
 There IS something in that.

 In the end, it was down to the application of paint and the colours.
 Painting at technical draughtsmanship levels (or the attempts of) can give a multilayered feeling of the mediums and styles thereof through experience of using them.
 It's all useful.